YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Language support should cover the hairline, graft plan, medical history, and aftercare instructions before surgery starts.

-A friend, family member, or translation app can help with simple logistics, but I would not use it as the only bridge for consent, medication history, anesthesia, hairline design, or complication instructions.
+A friend, family member, or translation app can help with simple logistics.
+I do not use that as the only bridge for consent, medication history, anesthesia, hairline design, or complication instructions.
 Those conversations need accurate medical translation, enough time for questions, and a written summary you can keep.
 If a machine translation is used to draft a message, the medical meaning still needs human review before it becomes the basis for consent.

 Remote photos make this even more important.
 Photos can start a discussion, but they cannot fully show donor density, miniaturization, scalp condition, hair caliber, or the true limits of coverage.
 Hair transplant planning from photos alone must stay provisional until the donor area is examined properly.